iamshadmirza/TheNextBigWriter/js/optional-chaining-is-amazing-heres-why/optional-chaining-is-amazing-here-is-why.md

-**Optional Chaining** is the new javascript operator, which is included as part of EcmaScript 2020.
-The operator works for objects, arrays, and functions.
+**Optional Chaining** is the new javascript operator, which is included as part of EcmaScript 2020.The operator permits reading the value of a property located deep within a chain of connected objects without having to explicitly validate that each reference in the chain is valid.The operator works for validating the properties or methods in the object.
 They don't enable anything in terms of functionality, but they make the code a lot easy to read and write.
 Let's see how:

 I'm sure that we all in our coding experience have faced a common problem, for which we already have a solution.